rbtl-fs25/project-anahita26/data/processed/README.md

 ## Sharing / access information

 1. Licenses/restrictions placed on the data:

-Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
+This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: Currently no publications that cite this data.

-3. Links to other publicly accessible locations of the data:
+3. Links to other publicly accessible locations of the data: https://rbtl-fs25.github.io/project-anahita26/

-4. Links/relationships to ancillary data sets:
+4. Links/relationships to ancillary data sets: None.

 5. Was data derived from another source?
-No
+No.

 ## Methodological information